mih/Psignifit-3.x/doc-src/WELCOME.rst

 How to install
 **************

-Download the current version of psignifit from:
+Download the current version of Psignifit from:

     `<http://sourceforge.net/projects/psignifit/>`_